rocicorp/replicache/README.md

 }
 ```

-Mutations in a particular batch should be processed **serially** to ensure proper causal consistency.
-If a request cannot be handled temporarily, just return less than the requested number of mutation result structs.
+Mutations in a particular batch must be processed **serially** to ensure proper causal consistency.
+If a request cannot be handled temporarily, return the status code "RETRY" or simply process fewer than the total number of provided entries.
 Replicache will retry starting at the next unhandled mutation.

-### Step 3: Implement the Client
+### Step 4: Implement the Client

 * [Flutter Client Setup](setup-flutter.md)
 * Swift Client Setup (TODO)